rubocode/frontier.nvim/doc/design/strategy.md

 ## DESIGN STRATEGY
 > JUL 10, 2025

-My initial intention was to create a reasonable stable abstraction for mapping colors into the highlight groups.
-This would allow me to make changes and evolve rapidly.
-However, supporting more than one theme required dynamic binding of some sort and one of the methods seemed to be to call a function with the theme as a parameter and get back color-infused highlight group definitions.
+Supporting more than one theme requires dynamic binding of some sort and one of the methods seemed to be to call a function with the theme as a parameter and get back color-infused highlight group definitions.

 The trouble was that I inherently hated placing all parts of my abstraction in one file.
 I wanted to deal with the problem in a more intuitive modular style.
 We are _unix_ programmers after all.
 We prefer specialized distributed intelligence over complex and unwieldy centralized intelligence.
-We use focused tools and piping (in essence, specialized small functions and interfaces) instead of bloated monoliths (huge long functions dealing with too many shared variables inside one scope).
+We use focused tools and piping (in essence, specialized small functions and interfaces) instead of bloated monoliths (huge long functions dealing with too many unrelated shared variables inside one scope).

 Even _Bjarne Stroustrup_ gave up on writing his monolithic tomes on _The C++ Programming Language_ after four editions.